aeksco/aws-pdf-generator-pipeline/README.md

 # aws-pdf-generator-pipeline

-:mag: Data pipeline for generating PDFs from HTML files.
+:briefcase: Data pipeline for generating PDFs from HTML files server-rendered using React in AWS Lambda and Puppeteer.
 Built with AWS CDK + TypeScript.

 This is an example data pipeline that illustrates one possible approach for large-scale PDF generation - it should serve as a good foundation to modify for your own purposes.